francistor/http2radius/Readme.md

 # Http2radius

-Radius client that takes http(s)/json as input and produces radius requests, and back
+Tool that receives http(s)/json requests and produces radius requests to the specified remote server, and back

 # Request format